mlay0797/Reqres-API-Tests/README.md

 open reports/report.html   # macOS (use xdg-open on Linux) Enable perf checks (optional) bash
-Copy code

 # Adjust if your network is slower
 LATENCY_BUDGET_S=2.5 pytest -m performance \
   --html=reports/report_perf.html --self-contained-html

-Design & Reasoning (Matthew)
+Design & Reasoning
-Contract first, then negatives.
+-Contract first, then negatives.
 Verify happy-path CRUD to establish the observed contract, then add targeted negatives/edges (404, extra/missing fields, non-existent update, double delete).

-Schema over magic values.
+-Schema over magic values.
 Validate the shape of list responses with JSON Schema (draft-07) instead of hardcoding counts/IDs.
 This catches real regressions (missing/renamed fields, wrong types) without flaking on demo data.

-Document mock quirks.
+-Document mock quirks.
 Reqres may echo unknown fields on POST, return 200 for PUT on non-existent, and 204 for repeated DELETEs.
 Tests accept and document that behavior.

-Stable runs.
+-Stable runs.
 The suite injects the free API key and disables proxies so it runs cleanly on any machine/CI.
 Performance checks are lightweight and opt-in to avoid network flakiness on a public mock.

 Assumptions
 No official OpenAPI was provided, so I derived a minimal schema from live responses + docs examples.